Trebbia: Cultural history

 Judging from the archaeological evidence, the Trebbia valley has been continuously occupied since the end of the Acheulian in the Paleolithic, about 150000 years ago.
 In the Mesolithic various summer camps for high-altitude hunting were located in the valley.
 Neolithic cultures were at first diverse (4500 BC).
 Later in the Neolithic, at about 4000 BC, the Square-mouthed pottery culture began to prevail; at about 3000 BC, the Chassey-Lagozza culture of the Chalcolithic.
 The Bronze Age population resided in settlements located at positions with natural defenses.
 Etruscan elements began in the Iron Age, about the 5th century BC.
 Celtic artifacts immediately preceded the Roman presence.

 Along its eastern banks in 218 BC was fought one of the battles of the Second Punic War: the Battle of Trebbia, where Hannibal defeated a Roman consular army.

 The name of the river is first known from Polybius, who wrote in the middle Roman Republic, but used materials dating to earlier.
 Which people first assigned it and during which period remains unclear.
 Without knowing the probable language the few etymologies are highly speculative.

+In 1799 a major battle between the Russians and Austrians under Suvorov with the French took place here.